Luke-SNAW/Luke-SNAW.github.io/vault/journal.what-i-read-in.2025.md

   - Simplicity in software design is about focusing on one task or concept, avoiding the intertwining of multiple functionalities.
   - Choosing simpler constructs and avoiding complex artifacts can lead to more reliable and maintainable software systems.
   - The need for clear separations between "what" a function does and "how" it is implemented is vital for creating effective abstractions in programming.
-  - Overall, simplicity should be a guiding principle in software development to enhance understanding, flexibility, and long-term usability.
 - [Animated Factorization](http://www.datapointed.net/visualizations/math/factorization/animated-diagrams/)
 - [My new hobby: watching AI slowly drive Microsoft employees insane](https://old.reddit.com/r/ExperiencedDevs/comments/1krttqo/my_new_hobby_watching_ai_slowly_drive_microsoft/)
 - [The behavior of LLMs in hiring decisions](https://davidrozado.substack.com/p/the-strange-behavior-of-llms-in-hiring): Systemic biases in candidate selection